 4. Register the name

-Consider registering with a domain company such as Zyro.
+You can also consider registering with a domain company such as Zyro.
 One benefit of Zyro is that it provides you with domain privacy protection and a free SSL certificate.
 It is a reasonably priced domain, and for new users, it has a simple, functional renewal system that is easy to follow.

 Enter your desired domain, follow the instructions provided, and the domain will be yours in less than a minute.